harvard-lts/fits/README.md

 Here are a couple examples of running FITS to get you started.
 These are relatively simple examples assuming Windows - more complex examples can be found in the on-line user manual.

-    Run FITS against its release text file printing the FITS output to the terminal: fits.bat -i RELEASE.txt Run FITS against its release text file saving the FITS output to a file: fits.bat -i RELEASE.txt -o myoutput.txt Output the technical metadata for FITS' release text file in the TextMD format to the terminal: fits.bat -i RELEASE.txt -x
+    Run FITS against its release text file printing the FITS output to the terminal: fits.bat -i version.properties (or, on Linux, ./fits.sh -i version.properties)
-    Output the FITS output plus technical metadata for FITS' release text file in the TextMD format to the terminal: fits.bat -i RELEASE.txt -xc
+    Run FITS against its release text file saving the FITS output to a file: fits.bat -i version.properties -o myoutput.txt Output the technical metadata only (in the TextMD format) for the file to the terminal: fits.bat -x -i version.properties Output the FITS output plus technical metadata (in the TextMD format) for the text file to the terminal: fits.bat -xc -i version.properties

 Logging
 -------